scottTomaszewski/5e-markdown/README.md

 To integrate into your obsidian vault,

 1. Extract the zip to your vault
-   1. The `compendium` and `rules` folders need to be at the top-level to support links.
-I'll fix this one day
+   1. The `compendium` folder need to be at the top-level to support links.
+(I'll fix this one day?)
-3. TTRPG Statblock plugin
-   1. Open the plugin settings and enable `Parse Frontmatter for Creatures` and enable the `Disable 5e SRD` to use these statblocks
-   2. Set the `Beastiary Folder` to the extracted folder you dumped in your vault (`compendium` should be fine?)
-   3. Might need to reload the app?
-Idk...
-Some indexing stuff...

 ## Disclaimer